Big investment banks have worst start to year since 2006

 The banks’ profitability also suffered, with operating margins sliding 500 basis points to 31%, their lowest level for four years.

-Several major banks have cut jobs in their investment banking divisions in response to weak results, including Deutsche Bank DBKGn.DE., HSBC (HSBA.L), Societe Generale (SOGN.PA) and Citigroup (C.N).
+Several major banks have cut jobs in their investment banking divisions in response to weak results, including Deutsche Bank, HSBC, Societe Generale and Citigroup.

 Deutsche Bank plans to make the deepest cuts after announcing 18,000 jobs cuts in July, with the bulk in investment banking.

-Coalition tracks Bank of America Merrill Lynch (BAC.N), Barclays (BARC.L), BNP Paribas (BNPP.PA), Citi, Credit Suisse (CSGN.S), Deutsche Bank, Goldman Sachs (GS.N), HSBC, JP Morgan (JPM.N), Morgan Stanley (MS.N), Societe Generale and UBS (UBSG.S).
+Coalition tracks Bank of America Merrill Lynch, Barclays, BNP Paribas, Citi, Credit Suisse , Deutsche Bank, Goldman Sachs, HSBC, JP Morgan , Morgan Stanley, Societe Generale and UBS .
+(Reporting by Iain Withers.
+Editing by Jane Merriman)